manpagez: man pages & more

 # TLS cipher list (see "CIPHER LIST FORMAT" in the openssl-ciphers manual).

-# NOTE that this setting is only effective if the negotiated protocol
+# This setting is only effective if the negotiated protocol is TLS version

 #tls_ciphers_v12 = HIGH:!aNULL